raspberrypilearning/c3-wolfram-weather-dashboard/en/step_1.md

 ## Weather data dashboard

-In this project, you will use the Wolfram Language to create a weather dashboard, showing the temperature, humidity, wind speed, and wind direction for a specific city.
+In this project, you will use the Wolfram Language to create a weather dashboard, which will show the temperature, humidity, wind speed, and wind direction for a specific city.

 ### What you will make